GozdeSFragkos/GozdeSFragkos/README.md

 <p>Having advanced hands-on Python for data analysis and programming skills I will present my projects here.</p>

-<p>Being new in Github environment, I will start by putting one of my recent codes about marketing analysis that I prepared for a job interview.
+<p>Being new in Github environment, I will start by putting one of my recent codes.
 Soon, I will be putting some other projects on environmental and humanitarian data.</p>

 <p align='center'>